HSLdevcom/hsl-map-documentation/README.md

 This is a list of deprecated or otherwise older or unused projects that were started by the Map project.

 - [tilelive-gl](https://github.com/HSLdevcom/tilelive-gl) - a fork of another project called tilelive-gl.
 This was used until recently in the map-generator-server, but it is unmaintained and requires Node v6.
 Mapbox-gl-native should be used directly instead.
+- [hsl-ticket-zone-map](https://github.com/HSLdevcom/hsl-ticket-zone-map) - a very simple embeddable map that shows the new ticket zones that will come into effect in 2019.
+Superseded by the zones showing up in the journey planner (Digitransit).

 URLs and endpoints
 ---